cverges1/Tech-Blog-MVC/README.md

   ## Usage

   To use the application simply click on posts to see them in more detail.
 If you would like to comment or make a post yourself, navigate to the sign up button and enter your information.
 Now you will be able to comment, post and log back in whenever you would like.
-If you would like to update a delete one of your posts, navigate to the dashboard for those options.
+If you would like to update or delete one of your posts, navigate to the dashboard for those options.

   ## Credits